hmc-alpaqa/metrinome/README.md

 docker run -it -v <path_to path-complexity/src>:/app/code <image_ID> /bin/bash
 ```

 This will put you in a bash shell in the docker image.
 Not that in this development environment we mount the source code in the host (i.e. the device you are working in) to the docker image.
 This means that you can modify the code and the changes will me immediately reflected in the docker image.
 This means it is not necessary to re-build or even re-run the docker image when making code changes.
+We recommend replacing "/bin/bash" with "/bin/zsh".

 Running ```python /app/code/main.py``` in the docker image will put you inside the Path Complexity REPL.
 This is how the user __usually__ interacts with the tool.
 Refer to the 'Using the REPL' section to obtain more information about how to use this.